sergioprot/dispose_all/README.md

 ### Disposing of a list of objects

-Define objects that must be disposed later:
+Define objects that must be disposed of later:
 ```dart
 final textEditingController = TextEditingController();
 final focusNode = FocusNode();